 This list is just a starting point.
 For more home energy-saving (and hopefully bill-shrinking) ideas, visit the Energy Saving Trust.

-How a lifetime mortgage helped Lillian build her own sustainable home
+How a lifetime mortgage helped Lillian build a more energy efficient home

-Our customer Lillian decided to build her own sustainable home.
+Our customer Lillian decided to build her own more energy efficient home.
 She used one of our Lifetime Mortgages to fund it.
-Now she lives a greener, more sustainable lifestyle.

 Because she’s over 55, she could use one of our Lifetime Mortgages rather than a green mortgage.
 She could also have chosen a Retirement Interest Only (RIO) mortgage.
 They’re also for people aged 55+.
 Or our Payment Term Lifetime Mortgage, available for over 50s.
 We’ll tell you a bit more about them once you’ve met Lillian.